mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. Lines displayed for the betting panel are read from routes in the system that are in turn connected to a real-time API, NOT from the Lines collection.
 **NOTE: Lines collection may be changing significantly.**

+1. The exact number of betting panels on the page can vary due to several factors.
+You may for example wager on a Friday, in which case if there was a Thursday night game that week, it will not be available for betting.
+Other reasons for the varying panels can include BYE week considerations, or OFF games due to player injuries or what have you.
+Generally it should run from 12-16 panels for any given week of the season.
+The logic should not rely on having a fixed number of panels per week as it can and will vary.

 <div class="page">